 Size and Capacity

 The size of your deep fryer will determine how much food can be fried at once.
-If you're typically cooking for large gatherings (or maybe frying your turkey for Thanksgiving), look for a larger fryer with a roomy oil chamber.
+If you're typically cooking for large gatherings (or maybe frying your turkey for the holidays), look for a larger fryer with a roomy oil chamber.
 If you're cooking something on the smaller side, like fish or sides for yourself or a small family, you can sacrifice depth and go with a more compact fryer.
 Just make sure your kitchen can afford the counter space, even if you only have the device out when you’re using it.